 Fried Pies are delightful little hand pies filled with pie filling, then fried, and glazed.
 This easy recipe uses refrigerated rolled pie dough and prepared fillings.
 Make many flavors or just your favorite (Apple, Bavarian Cream, or Cherry).
 These fry pies will melt in your mouth.

 Fry Pies or hand pies are small pies made with pie dough that is filled with traditional pie fillings.
 Then the hand pie is crimped shut and fried in oil.
 Once out of the fryer the pies are drizzled with a sweet glaze.
 Once cooled these mini pies are eaten by hand.

-These fry pies are filled with Bavarian Cream and coated with a buttery sugary glaze.
+The fry pies pictured are made with Bavarian Cream and coated with a buttery sugary glaze.
 When warm these little pies melt in your mouth.
-I prefer them cold with my coffee.
-Either way they are a hit with a crowd and will be gone before you know it.
+I also love hand pies cold in the morning with coffee.

-Here in Southern Maryland, I shop at a local farm stand.
+In Southern Maryland, I shop at a local farm stand.
 One day while shopping they had a table full of Amish baked goods.
-There was a stack of boxed up fry pies in assorted flavors.
+There was a stack of Amish fry pies in assorted flavors.
 Browsing the flavors I found Bavarian Cream Fry Pies.
+I was hooked!

-Since these simple little fry pies are easy to make, instead of buying more I made more.
-Lucky for me I have a fantastic Dutch Market in Annapolis that sells Bavarian Cream in ready to pipe tubes.
+Since these fried pies are easy to make, instead of buying more I made more.
+Lucky for me I have a fantastic Amish Dutch Market in Annapolis that sells Bavarian Cream in ready-to-pipe tubes.